Rational approximations on toric varieties: Introduction

 \subsection{Background and motivation}

-K. Roth's theorem \footnote{In this article, we quote contributions from two mathematicians named Roth -- Klaus F. Roth and Mike Roth.} is one of most outstanding and beautiful result in classical Diophantine approximation.
-Let $\theta\in\RR$ be an algebraic number and $\mu(\theta)>0$ be the \emph{approximation exponent}, that is, the \emph{supremum} of positive real numbers $\mu$ such that the inequality
+K. Roth's theorem \footnote{In this article, we quote contributions from two mathematicians named Roth -- Klaus F. Roth and Mike Roth.} \cite{Roth} is one of the most outstanding and beautiful results in classical Diophantine approximation.
+Let $\theta\in\RR$ be a real number and $\mu(\theta)>0$ be the \emph{approximation exponent}, that is, the \emph{supremum} of positive real numbers $\mu$ such that the inequality